 How to choose the right size bike for a child

-Some mainstream brands have a range of well thought-out children's bikes too – Hoy, Wiggins, Dawes, Pinnacle, and Ridgeback, for example.
-A good bike costs more initially but will have a longer use-life.
-It can be passed on to a sibling or sold for a decent sum secondhand.
-Both Islabikes and Frog sell secondhand bikes.
+Some mainstream brands have a range of well thought-out children's bikes too: Hoy, Wiggins, Dawes, Pinnacle, and Ridgeback, for example.
+A good bike costs more initially but will have a longer life.
+It can be passed on to a sibling or sold for a decent sum second hand.
+Both Islabikes and Frog sell second-hand bikes.

 Measure inside leg length

-A child's bike requires shorter cranks, and the bike needs to be designed around those short cranks.
+A child’s bike requires shorter cranks, and the bike needs to be designed around those short cranks.
 How short should they be?
-Ideally, no longer than about 10% of the child's height 100mm for a child a metre tall.
+Ideally, no longer than about 10% of the child’s height, so 100mm for a child a metre tall.